briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

 misdemeanor of the third degree.
 (ORC 4511.99)

-## 313.06   Flashing traffic signals (Repealed)
+## 313.06   Flashing traffic signals

 (Former Ohio R.C.
 4511.15 from which Section 313.06 was derived was repealed by House Bill 349, effective April 20, 2012.)

 ## 313.07   Unauthorized signs and signals, hiding from view, advertising